-Furthermore, we draw attention to the fact that the financial statements of Perfect Holding SA disclose an excess of liabilities over assets.
-However, according to an interim balance sheet as of April 24, 2020, prepared according to article 725 para.
-2 CO on the basis of going concern values, the claims of the creditors of Perfect Holding SA are covered at going concern values.
+Furthermore, we draw attention to the fact that the financial statements of Perfect Holding SA disclose an excess of liabilities over assets in accordance with article 725 para.
+2 CO.
+Due to the fact that the company's creditors subordinated their claims in the amount of CHF 280'000, the Board of Directors has refrained from notifying the court.